tpmccrea/GEOG458-Lab2/README.md

 Contains:

 - Modified .ipynb crawler script
-- tmccrea_tweets.csv: the scraped tweets from the crawler
+- [username]_tweets.csv: the scraped tweets from the crawler
-- tmccrea_map.qgz: qgis file type for map created from data
+- [username]_map.qgz: qgis file type for map created from data
-- tmccrea_tweetmap.pdf: map created for this assignment
+- [username]_tweetmap.pdf: map created for this assignment